DongChen06/Papers/README.md

 - [Survey] Lu, Yuzhen, et al. **"Generative adversarial networks (GANs) for image augmentation in agriculture: A systematic review."** Computers and Electronics in Agriculture 200 (2022): 107208.
 - [Survey] Xu, Mingle, et al. **"A Comprehensive Survey of Image Augmentation Techniques for Deep Learning."** arXiv preprint arXiv:2205.01491 (2022).

+# Robotics
+## Soft Robots
+- Liu, Xuan, Cagdas Onal, and Jie Fu. **"Reinforcement Learning of a CPG-regulated Locomotion Controller for a Soft Snake Robot."** arXiv preprint arXiv:2207.04899 (2022).